kaushik88/kaushik88.github.io/_posts/2016-08-07-friendship.md

 I believe there are 2 types of friends.
 The first type are people with whom you hangout frequently - friends whom you can just call and go out for any event or activity and with whom you discuss the news, share your interests and gossip about other people.
 The second type are the people whom you don't necessarily hangout frequently but people who are plugged in, know who you are and are aware of what's happening to you.
 This does not necessarily mean every little detail but I mean the big moments - the happy ones and maybe even a few sad ones.

-I was hiking with a good friend of mine a couple of months ago and I was trying to explain this to him but was having a tough time in conveying my perspective (I'm sure this has a lot to do with my poor choice of words).
-As I thought about it more, a better way to understand this is to ask yourself the question -
+A better way to understand this is to ask yourself the question -

 > What's the easiness with which you can have a honest but difficult conversation with your friend?